sourcegraph/handbook/content/departments/product-engineering/process/planning-process.md

 - Company OKRs finalized
 - Dept KR review
-- DUE: Team roadmaps up to date, with broad strokes and alignment to use cases and company objectives (Needed for CAB roadmap session dry run)
+- DUE: Team roadmaps up to date, with broad strokes and alignment to use cases and company objectives (needed for CAB roadmap session dry run)

 2022-04-18 Monday